Qix-/CaptainJack/README.md

 ## Installing

-You must have an implmementation of JACK installed on the system.
+You must have an implementation of JACK installed on the system.
 You can (and should) do this by downloading and building the latest source from either [JACK1](https://github.com/jackaudio/jack1.git) or [JACK2](https://github.com/jackaudio/jack2.git), though it's worth mentioning